XINEXPORT/XINEXPORT/README.md

 ### Howdy, I'm Christine

-🛠️ I’m working on.... <a href = "https://github.com/AdamSydnor/Vibes">Vibes</a> , a create your own soundscape app <br>
+🛠️ I’m working on....
+- <a href = "https://github.com/AdamSydnor/Vibes](https://github.com/XINEXPORT/vite-ghpages">Texas Coding Club</a> , a open-source blog made by me and Joe Aguado
+- <a href = "https://github.com/CloudyBae/dsd-grocery">DSD Grocery Mobile App</a>
+, a 6-week challenge for the Dallas Software Developers Group.<br>

 👩🏻‍💻 Ask me about: my involvement with audio programming  <br>
 🤼‍♀️ Fun fact: I was on the wrestling team in high school.